ryanlowdermilk/PebbleWatchFace/README.md

 PebbleWatchFace
 ===============

-A simple, clean watch face that shows time, date and weather
+A simple, clean watchface that shows time, date and weather